thuctran13/icommerce/README.md

 - Admin user allows to to manage product via product api.
 She could modify description as well as price instantly to keep product info up to date.
 - She could also able to manage review added by customer.
 Any spam message can be deleted by using review service.
 This is amazing api to get rid of from product spam.
+- Product and review service are considered as internal service.
+They are consumed by backoffice user only.

 <h3> Customer/Shopper

 - As a valuable customer, I search all products in shop, search by product name of description by using `composite service`.
 - Additionally, I can add review to each product.
 This will help to rate product quality.
 - All reviews rated by customer will be available in product details (see api `Find product by id`).
+- Composite service is a public service where customer can search, view details or add reviews.